deavmi/homepage/content/blog/looking_towards_2025.md

 	* What it amounts to is the treating of the `.` operator (the `SymbolType.DOT`) as an actual operator.
-This is still being worked on but for the most part it is probably done and the other things that rely on it like enumeraiton types and struct types just have to have their additions added to it.
+This is still being worked on but for the most part it is probably done and the other things that rely on it like enumeration types and struct types just have to have their additions added to it.

 There are probably many other things here and there that I can't